Chrijj/task-dot/README.md

 ##### // revision history

+ - a1.2 - improved file io, improved layout and flow of text, adjusted main control loop

  - a1.1 - added __str__ representation to tasks class

  - a1.0 - prefaced revision numbers to represent alpha status, renamed file, changed to cPickle for speed, adjusted print formatting and file io names